oliverguenther/broadmask-npapi/README.md

 `firebreath\prep2010.cmd src build` (replace 2010 with your version of Visual Studio)

-Then `cd` into the build directory and execute `cmake --build . --config MinSizeRel --target webpgPlugin`
+Then `cd` into the build directory and execute `cmake --build . --config MinSizeRel --target Broadmask`

-After successful build the plugin can be found at `build\bin\projects\BroadMask\MinSizeRel\npwebpgPlugin.dll
+After successful build the plugin can be found at `build\bin\projects\BroadMask\MinSizeRel\Broadmask.dll

 ### Mac OS X